 Obviously you have to find a small cottage against a mountain to take a photo of.
 This one appeared to have been built specifically to pose wonderfully for photos.

 Here’s that bridge again, with the three sisters in the background.
 No trolls in sight, but I wouldn’t have been surprised to have found one.

 And the same waterfall, looking the other way.
 It’s kind of hard to know what to shoot, it’s so scenic everywhere you look!

 And to finish off, one of my fellow travellers, Dante takes in the gorgeous scenery of the valley.
 You can find Dante on Instagram here.
-I also travelled with Juno of Runaway Juno – check out both their sites for more photos and stories from our trip to the Scottish Highlands.

 My trip to Glencoe was a part of the #blogmanay experience, which was part of Edinburgh’s Hogmanay and was supported by ETAG, EventScotland, VisitScotland, Homecoming Scotland 2014 and co-creators Haggis Adventures.
 Created and produced by Unique Events.
 As always all opinions expressed here are entirely my own.